corsairmarks/assimilate_all_the_pops/mod/README.md

 * [Civic: Organic Zealots](https://steamcommunity.com/sharedfiles/filedetails/?id=2920668465) provides a brand-new homicidal civic that can interfere with cybernetic and synthetic assimilation, and all empires can now choose to remove cybernetic implants via a deassimilation process (with the right technologies)
 * [Deassimilate Machines](https://steamcommunity.com/sharedfiles/filedetails/?id=2553812372) allows regular (non-hive) empires to deassimilate machines into robots
-* [Retain Leaders from Integrated Subjects](https://steamcommunity.com/sharedfiles/filedetails/?id=2553818684) allows you to retain leaders from integrated subjects and conquered/infiltrated primitives; works with this mod so retained leaders can have multiple assimilations applied to them
+* [Retain Leaders from Integrated Subjects & Pre-FTL Civilizations](https://steamcommunity.com/sharedfiles/filedetails/?id=2553818684) works with this mod apply multiple assimilations to retained leaders if your empire has access to more than one (e.g. Psionic and Cybernetic)

 ## Known Issues